shreyagupta30/SDV-Assignment/README.md

 ```bash
 pipenv install
 ```
-- This will setup the project requirements and pre-commit test hooks!
+- This will setup the project requirements.

 NOTE: Add your own Github Personal Access Token in sdv.py in `pat_key`.